Leo Tolstoy: Critical appraisal by other authors

 Tolstoy's contemporaries paid him lofty tributes.
 Fyodor Dostoyevsky, who died thirty years before Tolstoy, admired and was delighted by Tolstoy's novels (and, conversely, Tolstoy also admired Dostoyevsky's work).
 Gustave Flaubert, on reading a translation of War and Peace, exclaimed, "What an artist and what a psychologist!"
 Anton Chekhov, who often visited Tolstoy at his country estate, wrote, "When literature possesses a Tolstoy, it is easy and pleasant to be a writer; even when you know you have achieved nothing yourself and are still achieving nothing, this is not as terrible as it might otherwise be, because Tolstoy achieves for everyone.
 What he does serves to justify all the hopes and aspirations invested in literature."
 The 19th-century British poet and critic Matthew Arnold wrote that "A novel by Tolstoy is not a work of art but a piece of life."
 Isaac Babel said that "if the world could write by itself, it would write like Tolstoy."

 Later novelists continued to appreciate Tolstoy's art, but sometimes also expressed criticism.
 Arthur Conan Doyle wrote, "I am attracted by his earnestness and by his power of detail, but I am repelled by his looseness of construction and by his unreasonable and impracticable mysticism."
-Virginia Woolf declared him "the greatest of all novelists."
+Virginia Woolf declared him "the greatest of all novelists".
 James Joyce noted that, "He is never dull, never stupid, never tired, never pedantic, never theatrical!"
 Thomas Mann wrote of Tolstoy's seemingly guileless artistry: "Seldom did art work so much like nature."
 Vladimir Nabokov heaped superlatives upon The Death of Ivan Ilyich and Anna Karenina; he questioned, however, the reputation of War and Peace and sharply criticized Resurrection and The Kreutzer Sonata.
 However, Nabokov called Tolstoy the "greatest Russian writer of prose fiction".
 Critic Harold Bloom called Hadji Murat "my personal touchstone for the sublime in prose fiction, to me the best story in the world."
 When William Faulkner was asked to list what he thought were the three greatest novels, he replied: "Anna Karenina, Anna Karenina, and Anna Karenina".
 Critic Gary Saul Morson referred to War and Peace as the greatest of all novels.

 Ethical, political and religious beliefs

 Schopenhauer

-After reading Schopenhauer's The World as Will and Representation, Tolstoy gradually became converted to the ascetic morality upheld in that work as the proper spiritual path for the upper classes.
+After reading Arthur Schopenhauer's The World as Will and Representation, Tolstoy gradually became converted to the ascetic morality upheld in that work as the proper spiritual path for the upper classes.
 In 1869 he writes: "Do you know what this summer has meant for me?
 Constant raptures over Schopenhauer and a whole series of spiritual delights which I've never experienced before....no student has ever studied so much on his course, and learned so much, as I have this summer."